Contextualized Messages Boost Graph Representations: Experimental set-up

-\paragraph{GraphHeterophily.} The training dataset comprises 4,000 random directed graphs, each with a maximum of 50 nodes with randomly assigned labels from one of $c$ classes.
-Similarly, the test dataset consists of 1,000 random graphs with the same setup.
-All models -- SIR-GCN, GraphSAGE, GATv2, and GIN -- were trained using a single GNN layer with $10c$ hidden units.
-Moreover, a feed-forward neural network is used for GIN.
-Meanwhile, for SIR-GCN, $\textsc{MLP}_K$, $\textsc{MLP}_Q$, and $\sigma$ are set to the identity function while $\textsc{MLP}_A$ is a feed-forward neural network.
-Sum pooling is used as the graph readout function across all models.
-During training, the batch size was set to 256 with a maximum of 500 epochs and an initial learning rate of 0.001.
-The learning rate decays by a factor of 0.5, based on the training loss, with a patience of 10 epochs.
+\paragraph{HeteroEdgeCount} The training dataset consists of 4,000 directed graphs, each containing a maximum of 50 nodes with uniformly selected edges using the \texttt{rand\_graph} function of DGL and uniformly assigned node labels from one of $c$ classes using the \texttt{randint} function of PyTorch.
+These measures ensure that the graphs are sufficiently diverse with respect to graph structure and heterophily.
+Meanwhile, the test dataset comprises 1,000 directed graphs with the same configuration.
+All models utilize a single GNN layer with $10c$ hidden units and sum pooling as the graph readout function.
+A feed-forward neural network is also used for GIN while PNA uses the sum, max, and standard deviation aggregators.
+Model training is performed with the AdamW optimizer for 500 epochs with a batch size of 256 and a learning rate of 0.001 that decays by a factor of 0.5 with patience of 10 epochs based on the training loss.